 Explore the challenges the Mughal Empire faced, including key battles, invasions, and the rise of new states after Aurangzeb's death.
 A timeline of major events in Mughal history.

-Challenges before the Mughals
+Major Challenges Faced by the Mughals

 External Challenges

-Nadir Shah's Invasion
+Nadir Shah's Devastating Invasion

-Ahmad Shah Abdali's Invasions
+Ahmad Shah Abdali's Repeated Invasions

 First Battle of Panipat (1526)